George Shea (Major League Eating)

 George Shea is a cofounder of both Shea Communications, a New York City-based public relations firm, and of Major League Eating.
 He hosts MLE's main eating competition, Nathan's Hot Dog Eating Contest.
-Shea has also hosted many different live events, including NASCAR, boxing matches, and corporate gatherings.
-He is known for wearing his signature straw hat to Nathan's hot dog competitions.
+Shea now hosts many different live events, including NASCAR, boxing matches, casino openings, corporate gatherings and keynote addresses.
+He is known for wearing his signature straw hat to all events, including the Nathan's hot dog competitions.

 Early life and career

 George Shea was raised in Maine.
 He has four other siblings.

 Shea graduated from Columbia University in 1986 as an English major.
 He entered the public relations field soon after, working for the dean of New York City PR, Mortimer Matz, representing elected officials, real estate clients and municipal unions.
 He described his early public relations work in New York City as "stunt PR", and it was what first introduced him to the Nathan's Hot Dog eating contest in Coney Island.
 He first attended the competition in 1988 and served as a judge.

 In 1991, Shea took over the Coney Island hot dog eating contest.
 He originally had the role of a press agent and was tasked with promoting the event.
 Back in the '90s, Nathan's Hot Dog Eating Contest was reportedly small and only had a few dozen spectators.
 Shea became the driving force for promoting the event by creating wild introductions for the eaters.

 In 1997, Shea created a media agency, Shea Communications.
 It specializes in real estate, events, and consumer-facing clients.
 His brother, Rich, is a partner in the company.

-Shea is represented by MN2S agency for public appearances and he also works directly with clients.
+Shea is represented by TCAA agency for public appearances.